samyakpadwekar/Java_backend/Spring boot/Readme.md

 - DEFAULT: Uses the default isolation level of the underlying database.
 - READ_UNCOMMITTED: Lowest isolation level.
 Allows reading uncommitted changes made by other transactions (dirty reads).
 - READ_COMMITTED: Ensures a transaction can only read committed changes.
 Prevents dirty reads but still allows non-repeatable reads.
 - REPEATABLE_READ: Ensures that if a transaction reads the same row twice, it will see the same data both times.
-Prevents dirty reads and non-repeatable reads, but phantom reads can still occur.
+Prevents dirty reads and non-repeatable reads.
 - SERIALIZABLE: Highest isolation level.
 Transactions are executed in a sequential order, effectively serializing them.Prevents dirty reads, non-repeatable reads, and phantom reads, but can significantly impact performance due to locking.

 - When you use the @Transactional annotation, you can specify these attributes to control the behavior of your transactions.
 For example: